tipi-build/docs/0400-environments.md

   ]
 }
 ```
-> With this environment description `cmake-re` will pull the image `tipibuild/testapp-cmake-re-containerized:latest` and use it is valid.
+> With this environment description `cmake-re` will pull the image `tipibuild/testapp-cmake-re-containerized:latest` and use it if it matches the linux.pkr.js/ content.
 > Should it not exist or be *outdated* the `environments/linux.pkr.js/linux.Dockerfile` will be used to create or update it.

 Please note that `cmake-re` will rely on the provided image to contain an installation matching the version of `cmake-re` used on the host system.
 Interoperability between different versions is not guaranteed.